 “We know that in Montana we struggle with whooping cough,” Rasmussen said.
 “That is one of the vaccines that we require our employees to have.
 That is a highly contagious disease.
 It is one which, for certain populations, can be very debilitating.
 But we don’t have our employees in our facilities spreading that.
 And now you have a bill that would essentially tie our hands on requiring those vaccinations.”

-The issue hasn’t been raised only by hospital leaders.
+The issue has been raised beyond hospital leadership.
 Rasmussen received a letter this week from Joseph Schimenti, president of Yellowstone Insurance Exchange, which provides liability coverage and risk management services to critical access hospitals in Montana, Wyoming and Idaho.
 In it, Schimenti voiced the group’s opposition to the pre-Gianforte-amended version of HB 702, stating that it “places our member hospital employees, patients and visitors at risk” and will “create a difficult litigation environment for all parties involved.”

 “HB 702 goes way beyond COVID-19 and needs to be fixed by the Legislature or hospitals will be forced to operate in a pandemic-response posture instead,” Schimenti said.
 “It is our recommendation that HB 702 be limited to COVID-19 only and not create a compliance nightmare with respect to vaccine verifications and federal guidance for health care facilities.”